 How much space do you need?

-Does your home on wheels need to be able to sleep 1 person, or do you have a family of 5 you need to house?
-Bear in mind that a camper is your home, transport and often your restaurant.
-You will be getting up close and personal with everyone in it, all the time.
-If its a camper for two people, don’t try to squeeze three!
+Does your home on wheels need to be able to sleep one person, or do you have a family of 5 you need to house?
+Remember that a camper is your home, transport and often your restaurant.
+You will be getting up close and personal with everyone in it.
+If it’s a camper for two people, don’t try to squeeze three!
 It’s a recipe for disaster.

-If your budget allows, when choosing a campervan for New Zealand, I’d always recommend going one size up than what you think you’ll need.
+If your budget allows, when choosing a New Zealand campervan, I’d recommend going one size up to what you think you’ll need.
 So if you have two people, find a camper for 3.

 After you’ve thought about whether a camper meets all your needs, the next decision is whether to rent or buy.
-There are pro’s and con’s to both.
+Of course, there are pros and cons to both.

 Where do you plan on going?